ceramicstudio/js-composedb/website/docs/api/commands/cli.model.md

 OPTIONS
   --table                  display results as a table rather than as formatted JSON -i, --indexer-url        URL of a Ceramic API that indexes model streams.
-The default is https://ceramic-private-clay.3boxlabs.com
 ```

 ### `composedb model:content`